mnbpdx/quick-snip/README.md

 ## Notes:
 - Autocomplete is set as the default.
 Check out the script if you want to change that, should be pretty easy to figure out.
+- Make sure to use a colon as your delimeter.
+This can be changed in the script if you want.
+- My script should ignore all but the first two colons.
 - Please let me know if you've got ideas to improve this!
 I'm just getting started with Alfred workflows and bash scripting.